bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-11-best-practices.md

 - If your app has a new user form, we recommend auto-filling input fields with data from the [stores](https://developer.bigcommerce.com/api-reference/store-management/store-information-api) endpoint, which contains much of the info you need.
 - If your app doesn't have an approval process for new users, consider automatically generating accounts for new stores that install your app.
-- If your app requires the user to login at launch, use the information BigCommerce sends to your callback URL to authenticate the user without asking for a username and password each time.
+- If your app requires the user to log in at launch, use the information BigCommerce sends to your callback URL to authenticate the user without asking for a username and password each time.
 - If you plan to share user testimonials, add a link to your full case study in the case studies field.

 ## Deployment